langflow-ai/langflow/docs/docs/integrations/notion/notion-page-create.md

 - Ensure that you have a valid Notion integration token with the necessary permissions to create pages in the specified database.
 - Properly format the `properties` input as a JSON string, matching the structure and field types of your Notion database.
 - Handle any errors or exceptions that may occur during the page creation process and provide appropriate error messages.
+- To avoid the hassle of messing with JSON, we recommend using the LLM to create the JSON for you as input.

 </Admonition>

 ## Troubleshooting